DanielDaCosta/sentence-generator/README.md

 ## References & Acnknoledgments

-Special Thanks to @Jitta and his [Git Rebo](https://github.com/jitta/Natural-Language-Generation), for the base idea of this preject
+Special Thanks to @Jitta and his [Git Rebo](https://github.com/jitta/Natural-Language-Generation), for the base idea of this project.